areaofeffect/hello-world/week1/README.md

 # Introduce yourselves

 - Do you want to code?
 Why or why not?
 - How do you feel about the singularity?
+What is the metaverse?
+Why are you here?
+Context/Decision.
 - Tell us one thing you'd like to get out of this class.

 ---